Quantum Voting Protocol for Centralized and Distributed Voting Based on Phase-Flip Counting: Centralized Voting on a Single Machine

 Each voter $V_j$ with identity $\ket{\id_j}$ and candidate choice $C_k$ applies a controlled phase-flip operation to the candidate state.
 The voting operation is implemented using controlled-Z gates conditioned on the voter's identity register:

-where $\text{CZ}_k$ applies the appropriate phase flip to encode vote for candidate $k$.
-Note that for $\ket{0...0}$ state one can use a phase gate where the first element is negative instead of the standard Pauli-Z.
+Here, the $\ket{\id_j}$ state serves as a control operation to differentiate between voters, ensuring that each voter's operation only affects their designated component of the superposition. $\text{CZ}_k$ applies the appropriate phase flip to encode vote for candidate $k$.
+Note that for $\ket{0...0}$ state one can use a phase gate where the first element is negative instead of the standard Pauli-Z. In more formal way, a vote for candidate $k$ can be encoded by applying a \emph{selective phase-flip operator} $Z_k$ that negates only the $k$-th component of the candidate state while leaving all other components unchanged:

-Here, the $\ket{\id_j}$ state serves as a control operation to differentiate between voters, ensuring that each voter's operation only affects their designated component of the superposition.
+where $\delta_{k\ell}$ is the Kronecker delta.
+In other words, $Z_k$ introduces a relative phase of $-1$ on the basis state $\ket{c_k}\ket{c_k}$ with respect to all other basis states.
+For the two-candidate case ($K = 2$), the selective operators result in the followings:

+As an additional anonymity safeguard, the Center applies a random identity-dephasing operation at the end of the voting stage and before tallying; this operation commutes with all voting unitaries and leaves the tally statistics unchanged, while rendering the identity register exactly maximally mixed.
+It is described in detail in Section~\ref{subsec:anonymity}.